-One prioritizing factor would be based on "impact zones," which are municipalities negatively impacted by past marijuana enterprises that contributed to higher concentrations of law enforcement activity, unemployment, and poverty, and are identified under the bill as any municipality that: (1) has a population of 120,000 or more according to the most recently compiled federal decennial census as of the bill taking effect; or (2) based on data compiled for calendar year 2019, ranks in the top 40 percent of municipalities in the State for small amount marijuana possession arrests; has a crime index total of 825 or higher in the annual Uniform Crime Report by the Division of State Police; and has an annual average unemployment rate that ranks in the top 15 percent of all municipalities in the State.
+- with a population of not less than 60,000 or more than 80,000 according to the most recently compiled federal decennial census; has a crime index total of 650 or higher based upon the indexes listed in the 2019 annual Uniform Crime Report; and for calendar year 2019 has a local average annual unemployment rate of 3.0 percent or higher using the same estimated annual unemployment rates.

 Concerning applications involving impact zones, the commission would not only prioritize applications for at least two licensed businesses in such zones, but would also prioritize applications: that included a person who is a current resident of an impact zone and had resided therein for three or more consecutive years at the time of making the application (to the extent possible the commission would grant at least 25 percent of the total licenses issued, regardless of license class and location of the business, to such applicants); or that included a plan to employ at least 25 percent of employees who reside in an impact zone.